 The Georgia Supreme Court has held that one method to prove “noticeably intoxicated” is to have expert testify regarding the behavior and physical characteristics typically demonstrated by a person with certain blood alcohol content (BAC).
 In Northside Equities v.
 Hulsey (275 Ga.
 364, 2002), the Georgia Supreme Court held that the BAC level of the drunk driver at the scene of the accident, combined with expert testimony on how that drunk driver would have acted can suffice to prove the adult consumer was noticeably intoxicated when the dram shop or social host provided alcohol.
 Georgia courts have held that the BAC level alone is not enough to prove that the adult consumer would have been “noticeably intoxicated.”

 In Shin v.
 Estate of Camacho (302 Ga.
 App.
 243, 2010), the Georgia Court of Appeals clarified that the tortious provision of alcohol to an adult consumer must take place after the dram shop or social host was aware that the adult is noticeably intoxicated.
 In Shin, the intoxicated defendant engaged in a fight with another guest at the social party, after which the social host did not serve the adult with alcohol.
-As a result, the court ruled that the Defendant could not be held liable under the Georgia Dram Shop Act.
-Consequently, this Georgia Court of Appeals decision interprets O.C.G.A. § 51-1-40(b) to read that a dram shop or social host must sell, furnish, served provide alcohol to the soon to be driver after the dram shop or social host should have been aware that the soon to be driver was already noticeably intoxicated.Element 2 “Soon to be Driving”
+As a result, the court ruled that the defendant could not be held liable under the Georgia Dram Shop Act.
+This Georgia Court of Appeals decision interprets the Act to read that a dram shop or social host must sell, furnish, serve or provide alcohol to the "soon to be" driver after the dram shop or social host should have been aware that the soon to be driver was already noticeably intoxicated.Element 2 -- “Soon to be Driving”